rahulbarhate/Face-Recognition-and-Emotion-Analysis/README.md

 ### Functionality:

+1) ***Browse button***:

-1) ***Browse button*** - Button to select a video file (of any given format) from the local file system for processing it (creating the metadata).
+- Button to select a video file (of any given format) from the local file system for processing it (creating the metadata).

+2) ***Send***:
-2) ***Send*** - After the click of this button, the chosen video files (one or many) are sent for processing ( creating the metadata).
+- After the click of this button, the chosen video files (one or many) are sent for processing ( creating the metadata).

-After processing of the video, the metadata is created is stored in the database (named as ‘DB’).
+- After processing of the video, the metadata is created is stored in the database (named as ‘DB’).
-This database has two tables namely:
+- This database has two tables namely:

 1) **‘Actor’**